-John DeSimone is Chief Financial Officer of the Company effective January 1, 2010.
+John DeSimone is Chief Financial Officer of the Company and has held this position since January 2010.
 Mr. DeSimone joined the Company in November 2007 as Senior Vice President - Finance and was promoted to the position of Senior Vice President - Finance & Distributor Operations in December 2008.
-From June 2004 through October 2007, Mr. DeSimone served as the Chief Executive Officer of Mobile Ventures, LLC (formerly known as Autoware,

-Inc.), an automotive aftermarket accessory distributor and retailer.
+From June 2004 through October 2007, Mr. DeSimone served as the Chief Executive Officer of Mobile Ventures, LLC (formerly known as Autoware, Inc.), an automotive aftermarket accessory distributor and retailer.
 Prior to working at Mobile Ventures, LLC, Mr. DeSimone previously served as the Controller, Vice President of Finance and Chief Financial Officer of Rexall Sundown, Inc., a multinational manufacturer and distributor of nutritional supplements and sports nutrition products that was publicly traded while Mr. DeSimone served as its Controller and Vice President of Finance.
-Mr. DeSimone received his Bachelor of Science in Business Administration, Accounting, from Bryant College.
+Mr. DeSimone received his Bachelor of Science in Business Administration from Bryant College (now known as Bryant University).